12 Hot Weather Crops to Plant from Seed

 Tepary beans are perfectly suited for the low desert.
 They require very little water, tolerate poor soil, and thrive in hot, dry conditions.
 Direct sow and let them grow a little wild.
 They make a great cover crop.

 These beans are nutritious too.
-Half a cup of dry tepary beans has 23 grams of protein and even more fiber.
+Half a cup of dry tepary beans can have over 20 grams of protein and even more fiber.

 Learn More About Growing Tepary Beans: